 Your child’s school should be able to tell you what they require to convince NZQA that your child needs special assessment conditions.
 There will be a person at the school who is responsible for making these applications.

 In particular, we see many children with SLD who have poor working memory skills.
 We also see difficulties with attention, organisation, planning and prioritising, regulation of emotions, and self-monitoring that can cause issues with adapting to or coping with changes and being able to self-manage.
-Our clients often need support navigating environments and planning for tasks, not just reading and writing.
+Our clients often need support navigating environments and planning for tasks, not just for reading and writing.

-Answer: If you have any queries about any of our services or reports, please email firstname.lastname@example.org. so we can try to resolve the issue.
+A: If you have any queries about any of our services or reports, please email firstname.lastname@example.org. so we can try to resolve the issue.

 Please be aware an assessment is a snapshot of the student’s performance on the day.
 The student’s school and the parents/caregivers may well have different perspectives on the student’s ability.
 All formal and diagnostic data, conclusions, suggestions, recommendations and relevant opinions should be taken into account when deciding on future actions to benefit the student.

-Answer: We write well over 500 reports annually.
+A: We write well over 500 reports annually.
 Each one is individualised according to the assessment results.
 Some comments may well be the same as others who have the same condition.
 However, comments are always selected with considerable thought.
 It is analogous to a medical doctor prescribing the same remedy to different people who have the same condition.
 Taken in its entirety, each report is highly individualised.